intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 ## Folder View

-Use the folder view to easily browse through the contents of folders in all of your connected sites and instances.
+Use the folder view to easily browse through the contents of repositories and folders.

 The demo instance contains a single SharePoint instance with multiple sites for you to browse through in one view.
-Unity has the capability to present a single continuous view of multiple SharePoint instances, together with other repositories like IBM FileNet, CMOD, CM8, Box, Alfresco, other CMIS repositories, and more.
+Unity has the capability to present a single continuous view of multiple repositories and related folders like IBM FileNet, CMOD, CM8, SharePoint, Box, Alfresco, other CMIS repositories, and more.

 Click on a folder to display content within that folder and all subfolders under it: